 A trial looking at radiotherapy and a new treatment for bladder cancer (Bladder Arcon - BCON)

-- How well having carbogen and nicotinamide with radiotherapy worked
+- how well having carbogen and nicotinamide with radiotherapy worked

-- What the side effects were
+- more about the side effects

 Summary of results